How to Keep Your Three-Legged Dog Outpacing All the Other Pups at the Park

 Here are six ways to keep your three-legged dog happy and healthy.

-The most important challenge for tripod-dog owners, says Wells, is to protect the remaining limbs; often people will let the dog overdo it, and that ends up putting undue stress on the dog’s joints, which can lead to injuries and arthritis.
+The most important challenge for tripod-dog owners, Wells says, is to protect the remaining limbs.
+Often people will let the dog overdo it, and that ends up putting undue stress on the dog’s joints, which can lead to injuries and arthritis.
 Help them out by putting a sock or pad on the “elbow” of the remaining legs to prevent calluses and pressure sores.
-Keeping your dog on a healthy diet and helping them maintain a lower weight also helps by putting less pressure on their joints.
+Keeping your dog on a healthy diet and helping them maintain a lower weight also helps; there is less pressure on their joints.

 Make Sure They’re Moving

 Staying active is key for a three-legged dog.
-That can include any exercise your dog loves — from games of fetch at the park to regular walks around the block — but hitting the pool or a pond is best because it puts less stress on their remaining joints.
+That can include any exercise your dog loves — from games of fetch at the park to regular walks around the block.
+But hitting the pool or another safe body of water is best because the water takes the stress off their body.
 See if there’s a provider in your area that offers swim therapy.

 Don’t Let Them Overdo It

 Monitor your three-legged dog’s activity level and don’t let them go overboard.
-You’ll want to keep an extra close eye on your tripod dog going up and down stairs or moving on other uneven surfaces, especially when they’re just starting out post-amputation and getting used to their new normal.
+You’ll want to keep a close eye on your tripod dog going up and down stairs or moving on other uneven surfaces, especially when they’re just starting out post-amputation and getting used to their new normal.

 Ease Those Achy Joints

-After an accident left Mastiff/Husky mix Harvey with a badly broken right rear leg, their owners knew amputation was the best choice.
-They try to keep Harvey from overexercising so that they don't injure their remaining limbs, and they give them glucosamine for their joints.
+After an accident left Mastiff / Husky mix Harvey with a badly broken right rear leg, his owners knew amputation was the best choice.
+They try to keep Harvey from overexercising so that he doesn’t injure his remaining limbs, and they give him glucosamine for his joints.
 This, along with fish oils and other anti-inflammatory supplements, can do a lot for easing pressure on your dog’s remaining limbs.